By-Laws of The Staten Island Interfaith & Community Long Term Recovery Organization

 OFFICERS, EMPLOYEES AND AGENTS

 Section 1.
 Number and Qualifications.
 The Officers of the Corporation shall be a President, a Secretary, a Treasurer and such other Officers, if any, including one or more Vice Presidents, as the Board may from time to time appoint.
-One person may hold more than one office in the Corporation except that no one person may hold the offices of President and Secretary.
-The President shall be a director of the Board.
+One person may hold more than one office in the Corporation except that no one person may simultaneously hold the offices of President and Secretary.
+The President shall be a Director of the Board and shall not be an employee of the Corporation unless the Board approves such employee serving in such capacity by a two-thirds (2/3) vote of the entire Board and contemporaneously documents in writing the basis for such approval; provided, however, that no such employee shall be considered an "independent director" for the purposes of the Not-For-Profit Corporation Law.
 The other Officers may, but need not, be Directors of the Board.
 No instrument required to be signed by more than one Officer may be signed by one person in more than one capacity.

 Section 2.
 Election and Term of Office.
 The Officers of the Corporation shall be elected for a one-year term at the Annual Meeting of the Board, and each shall continue in office until his or her successor shall have been elected and qualified, or until his or her death, resignation or removal.